tkrabel/tobias.krabel/docs/principles/life.md

 Sit down, take pen and paper or your laptop and write down *whatever* comes into your mind (Persist your stream of thought).
 I usually stop when I reach 1 - 3 pages.

-**Benefit**: This exercise is truly!
+**Benefit**: This exercise is truly powerful!
 When putting your unfiltered thoughts on paper, you get a clearer picture of what's important for you in life.
 Also, you reflect and reduce your sorrows (simply by expressing them).

 #### Questions for the morning